- Our Basic Approach to Corporate Governance

 - We look to the future with a global perspective and aim to foster a vibrant, progressive company.

 We have also created the Corporate Governance Guidelines with the objective of clarifying the basic policy, framework, and operating policy of our corporate governance.

 See here for the Corporate Governance Guidelines and the Corporate Governance Report.

 Company Organizational Bodies

 With regard to the system for the execution of business operations, important issues that require consultation with the Board of Directors are thoroughly discussed at the Executive Management Board Meeting, which deliberates on company-wide management strategy and the execution of key business operations.
-In addition to employing an executive officer system, FHI has introduced an in-house company system for the Aerospace and Industrial Products business divisions with the Automotive Business at its core with the aim of clarifying responsibility and speeding up execution of business operations.
+In addition to employing an executive officer system, we have placed the Automotive Business at the core and have introduced an in-house company system for the Aerospace business division with the aim of clarifying responsibility and speeding up execution of business operations.

 System of Corporate Governance

 In order to maintain fairness and transparency in the decision process for nominating directors, the Executives Appointment Committee reports the names of those proposed as candidates for Executives and Auditors and nominations for Executive Officers to the Board of Directors.

 The Executives Appointment Committee is made up of the President, the Director of the Office of the Executive Secretariat, in addition to External Directors, and for FY2017, the President served as its chairman.
 In addition, one meeting was held in FY2017 and made recommendations focused primarily on the structure of executives, personnel, and the roles for each, and on representative personnel for important subsidiaries.